JRCSTU/wltp/README.txt

 --------------------------

 Calculates the gear-shifts according to the power of a light-duty-vehicle(car) engine when running for the WLTC testing-cycle.
-Implemented from the specs: https://www2.unece.org/wiki/pages/viewpage.action?pageId=2523179
+Implemented from the UN's specs: https://www2.unece.org/wiki/pages/viewpage.action?pageId=2523179 See also doc/ folder.

 For Python 3 or later.